-In fiscal 2010 and 2009, BP Parallel LLC ("BP Parallel"), a non-guarantor subsidiary of the Company, invested \$25 million and \$166 million to purchase assignments from non-affiliated third parties at then-prevailing market prices of \$33 million and \$515 million of principal of the Senior Unsecured Term Loan, respectively.
+In fiscal 2010 and 2009, BP Parallel LLC ("BP Parallel"), a non-guarantor subsidiary of the Company, invested \$25 million and \$166 million to purchase assignments of \$33 million and \$515 million of principal of the Senior Unsecured Term Loan, respectively.
 We recognized a net gain of \$8 million and \$343 million on the repurchase of the Senior Unsecured Term Loan in fiscal 2010 and 2009, respectively which is recorded in Other expense (income) in our Consolidated Statements of Operations.
 BP Parallel did not purchase assignments of the Senior Unsecured Term Loan in 2011.

-9 3/4% Second Priority Senior Secured Notes
+93/4% Second Priority Senior Secured Notes

-In November 2010, the Company completed a private placement of \$800 aggregate principal amount of 9 3/4% Second Priority Senior Secured Notes due in January 2021.
-In connection with the private placement we conducted tender offers to purchase, for cash, our 8 7/8% Second Priority Senior Secured Notes due in 2014.
+In November 2010, the Company completed a private placement of \$800 aggregate principal amount of $9^{3/4}\%$ Second Priority Senior Secured Notes due in January 2021.
+In connection with the private placement we conducted tender offers to purchase, for cash, our $8^{7/8}\%$ Second Priority Senior Secured Notes due in 2014.
 The private placement resulted in the Company recording non-cash write offs of \$14 for deferred financing fees, \$17 of debt discounts and cash premiums of \$37 included in Other operating expenses on the Consolidated Statement of Operations.
 The proceeds of this offering were used to fund the repurchase of the 87/8% Second Priority Senior Secured Notes pursuant to the tender offers and subsequent redemption of such notes.